- About Us

 The Stress and Trauma Recovery Clinic is a treatment and research clinic for depression, posttraumatic stress disorder, insomnia, and other reactions that often occur after experiencing a stressful life event.
 The Stress and Trauma Recovery Clinic provides psychological services to adults.
 It is housed at the outpatient psychiatry department in the University of Arizona Medical Center - University Campus in Tucson and is directed by Dr. Patricia Haynes.

-Photo courtesy of Foster Kerrigan
+Photo courtesy of Foster Kerrison

 The clinic is involved in a variety of research and treatment programs aimed at: